kempanator/amq-training/README.md

 4. run update-database.py

 ## Downloading lists
 Running download-audio.py will create an audio folder and fill it with mp3 files of every song from every json file.
-The webpage will automatically try to use local files first then try the catbox link.
+The webpage will automatically try to use local files first then try the url.